ArnabSaha22/namaste-react/README.md

     a) Client side routing => When we click on a page it goes to another page without making a network call, we just load a different component.
     b) Server side routing => Way by which all our pages come from the server.
 7. We can create multiple children of our Route.
 "React-router-dom" gives us access to "Outlet" component to create nested routes and this will be filled by the children configuration.
 It's a place where we an fill our children configs.
 8. "React-router-dom" gives us access to a hook called as "useParams" which reads the dynamic url and takes the "id" from the browser.
-The best thing about creating more and more components is that it makes the code "modular", "reusable", "cleaner", "maintainable", "testable"
+The best thing about creating more and more components is that it makes the code "modular", "reusable", "cleaner", "maintainable", "testable".
+There is also something called as "useSearchParams()" hook which is used when the id is attached with something else in browser[Ex:- youtube video id has "/watch?v=" with it so we can't use useParams hook here].
+Read about => URLSearchParams.

 #####  ############# ####################### ################################# ##############################################